arieslee99/Click-N-Grow/README.md

 **Why does this project of interest to you?**

-- This project is of particular interest to me because I have personally experienced the challenges of being away from a loved one for an extended period of time.
-The physical distance had raised struggles of spending quality time with one another.
-Designing this application was, therefore, inspired to provide a potential solution to not just myself, but to anyone in a similar context.
+- This project is of particular interest to me because I am personally enjoy playing role-playing games (RPGs).
+  Inspired by the PC game "Stardew Valley", I am interested to create my own interpretation of it.
+The collaborative feature of this game is also inspired by my personal preference for collaborative games over single-player games.
+  Designing and implementing this application is, therefore, an attempt to create the "perfect" game for myself.

 ## User Stories
+- As a user, I want to be able to start a garden, and plant a new seed in it.

-- As a user, I want to be able to start a garden and add it to my list of gardens.
+- As a user, I want to be able to purchase a seed from a store, and add it to my garden.
-- As a user, I want to be able to select a garden and plant a new seed in it.
+- As a user, I want to be able to select a plant in the garden and remove it.
-- As a user, I want to be able to select a plant in a garden and remove it.
+- As a user, I want to be able to select a ripe plant in my inventory and sell it.
-- As a user, I want to be able to mark a plant in a garden as "watered" or "fertilized".
+- As a user, I want to be able to keep track of how much a plant is watered or fertilized.